Le-Space/BlockPro/README.md

       - aggreed price in DOI (or later possibly other crypto currencies)
     - the Bob (consumer) sends the aggreed amount of DOI to a multisig account with Alice (the producer)
     - as the aggreed amount of KW/h was delivered Alice (producer) creates and signs a DOI (coin) - transaction (offchain( to Bob to transfer the aggreed DOI from the multisig to her wallet.
 Bob signs this transaction and pays the electricity bill.
-    - both parties have to sign
+    - How to solve disbutes?
+Alice delivered but Bob doesn't sign the transaction?
+Who is going to help?
 7. **Other tasks & thoughts**
   - Rebranding Doichain
   - tDOI on Ethereum blockchain and other trojan horses to buy and sell DOI (see and fork: https://tbtc.network/)